 Just like all things, there are a few considerations to bear in mind when it comes to coconuts.

 - Coconut is high in fats, especially saturated fats: so if you’re struggling with your weight, it’s something to eat in moderation.
 On the other hand, those fats can be a positive.
 In combination with the slow-digesting fiber, they’ll help keep you full longer.
 This means you are less likely to snack, and this helps with both weight loss and sugar management.

 - Fresh coconut eaten in moderation is a good dietary option for diabetics.
 In case you don’t have fresh coconut, then roughly 28-30 grams of dried coconut is equivalent to a 2-inch square of fresh coconut.

 - Avoid the variety you get from your supermarket’s baking section, which is stiff with added sugar.

-Also it is advisable to talk to your healthcare provider or educators about including any new food item in your diabetes diet list.
+Also, it is advisable to talk to your healthcare provider or educators about including any new food item on your diabetes diet list.